Skip to main content

 But some of these steps can happen in parallel.
 While the champion reviews the proposal, you can start the security review.
 While legal reviews the contract language, you can finalize the implementation timeline.

 Companies that map their sales process for parallel opportunities typically find 15-20% of their cycle length is unnecessary waiting time.
+I've measured this in funnel diagnostics across B2B engagements since 2021.

 How to Measure It